thekewo/DigitalThinkers_SSC/README.md

 # DigitalThinkers_SSC

 DigitalThinkers_SSC is a .NET test exercise.
-The app stores the currently available currency in memory.
+The application simulates a self-checkout machine in a supermarket, which can be restocked, and calculates which bills and coins should it give back as change when used.
+It stores the currently available currency in memory.

 ## Usage